Walt Disney PicturesThis is a featured page

 Variants:

-• On Disney Digital 3-D releases, the "WALT DiSNEY" text zooms in more to create the 3-D illusion when we are wearing 3-D glasses.
+• On 3D releases, the "WALT DiSNEY" (or, in later years, "DiSNEY") text zooms in more to create the 3D illusion when we are wearing 3D glasses.
+This variant also appears at the start of the 2D live-action film Cinderella.

 • One variation only shows the word "DiSNEY" in its well-known script.
 This is used on newer films from the studio, starting with The Muppets, released on November 23, 2011.
 This would later replace the previous standard variant (which featured the entire company name "WALT DiSNEY PICTURES"), as newer films from the studio used this variant of the logo or featured variations of it.
 This change was made to fit into mobile phones and other devices similar to the iPod.